National anthem of Russia: Public perception

 In the previous year, the Russian Public Opinion Research Center found out that 56% of Russians felt pride and admiration at the anthem, even though only 40% (up from 19% in 2004) knew the first words of the anthem.
 It was also noted in the survey that the younger generation was the most familiar with the words.

 In September 2009, a line from the lyrics used during Stalin's rule reappeared at the Moscow Metro station Kurskaya-Koltsevaya: "We were raised by Stalin to be true to the people, inspiring us to feats of labour and heroism."
 While groups have threatened legal action to reverse the re-addition of this phrase on a stone banner at the vestibule's rotunda, it was part of the original design of Kurskaya station and had been removed during de-Stalinization.
 Most of the commentary surrounding this event focused on the Kremlin's attempt to "rehabilitate the image" of Stalin by using symbolism sympathetic to or created by him.

-The Communist Party of the Russian Federation (KPRF) strongly supported the restoration of Alexandrov's melody, but some members proposed other changes to the anthem.
+The Communist Party of the Russian Federation strongly supported the restoration of Alexandrov's melody, but some members proposed other changes to the anthem.
 In March 2010, Boris Kashin, a KPRF member of the Duma, advocated for the removal of any reference to God in the anthem.
 Kashin's suggestion was also supported by Alexander Nikonov, a journalist with SPID-INFO and an avowed atheist.
 Nikonov argued that religion should be a private matter and should not be used by the state.
 Kashin found that the cost for making a new anthem recording will be about 120,000 rubles.
 The Russian Government quickly rejected the request because it lacked statistical data and other findings.
 Nikonov asked the Constitutional Court of Russia in 2005 if the lyrics were compatible with Russian law.